yactouat/www.yactouat.com-fr/README.md

 - create a Docker repository in the artifact registry

 ### manual deployment flow: from Docker image to Cloud Run

+manual deploys are useful during the development process, if you want to see the results live in dev or staging environment

 #### build and push the backend API image to Google Cloud Artifact Registry